aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210170G-NLP_Speech-Recognition/docs/methodology.md

 2. Normalized sampling rate to 16 kHz.
 3. Converted all audio to mono channel format.
 4. Applied masking and feature extraction per Wav2Vec2 protocol.
-5. Split dataset into training and validation folds for consistency.

 ---